carryTatum/GETER/README.md

 ```
 ## Step 2: Data Preparation
 To prepare the data, start by using a temporal encoder to generate embeddings for entities and relations (we used the RE-GCN model for this purpose).
 Next, run the script `./get_Graph.py` to obtain the graph embeddings.
 Finally, execute `./convert_instruction.py` to construct the training and validation instruction datasets.
+For assistance with generating embeddings for entities and relations, refer to this resource: https://github.com/LiaoMengqi/KGMH.

 ## Step 3: Training